 Romans 13:10 “Love does no harm to a neighbor; therefore love is the fulfillment of the law.”

-To say, “Keep the commandments” is the same as saying “Love one another.”
+To “Keep the commandments” is to “Love one another.”

-To say, “Keep My commandments” is the same as saying “Love ME.”
+To “Keep My commandments” is to “Love Me.”

 1 Corinthians 13:1 “Though I speak with the tongues of men and of angels, but have not love, I have become sounding brass or a clanging cymbal.
 And though I have the gift of prophecy, and understand all mysteries and all knowledge, and though I have all faith, so that I could remove mountains, but have not love, I am nothing.
 And though I bestow all my goods to feed the poor, and though I give my body to be burned, but have not love, it profits me nothing.”